To us, mass and charge seem different but in processing terms they are sides of the same coin:

 2. Charge is the net processing that doesn’t run.

 Gravity is based on the effect of mass.
-A huge body like the earth creates a massive distribution that weakens with distance, so the quantum field around a local object is stronger towards the earth.
-It then moves towards the earth because matter restarts more often where the field is stronger.
-The effect is slight, but even a slight field change will move it over time.
-If gravity works by biasing the quantum field strength around objects, how then does charge work?
+A large mass like the earth creates a massive distribution that weakens with distance, so the quantum field is stronger closer to earth.
+A local object then moves towards the earth because its matter restarts more often where the quantum field is stronger.
+The effect is slight, but even a slight asymmetry will move it over time.
+If gravity moves objects by biasing the quantum field around them, do charged objects attract or repel for a similar reason?

-Recall that every point of space passes on all its current processing before it runs any new processing received, so every quantum cycle has two phases:
+Recall that every point of space passes on its current processing before running any new processing received, so every quantum cycle has two phases:

 1. Share: Pass on all current processing to its neighbors, which dilutes it, then,